The Scott model of PCF in univalent type theory: The Scott model of PCF using the lifting monad

 \section{The Scott model of PCF using the lifting monad}

-We have already introduced the operational semantics of PCF.
-Next, we wish to give a denotational semantics for PCF, namely the Scott model, as explained in \cref{background:models}.
+Next, we wish to give a denotational semantics for PCF, namely the Scott model, as explained in Definition~\ref{background:models}.
 We recall that the idea is to assign some mathematical structure to each PCF type.
 The PCF terms are then interpreted as elements of the structure.